How to become an Associate Member

 - The latest edition of the PDF Handbook and regular updates for the term of membership.

-- Access to the online interactive version of the PDF Handbook (Version 5.1, launched in 2009 and last updated in 2013).
-Version 6.0 is now being developed and will be released later in 2017.
+- Access to the online interactive version of the PDF Handbook (Version 6, released in 2017)

 - The opportunity to benefit from leading edge economic and strategic rail research, with access to the full reports for all studies commissioned by PDFC.
 Recent examples include research into the effects on rail demand of new rolling stock, environmental awareness, car parking at stations and ticket gates.
 All reports are available to download from the Members' secure website.